 In organic growing, natural fertilizer often includes animal excrement like cow manure, bat guano, rabbit poop, or other animal elements.
 While some vegans may be alright with this growing method because it comes from excrement and doesn't harm the animal source, others are not.
 If you grow weed, you know that in order to to get high yields from your crop, you need to provide it with extra nutrients from things like bone meal, fish hydrolysate, or blood meal.

-These added nutrients are derived from animal farming, and are not vegan.
-Bone meal is made from a fine powder of bones from a slaughterhouse.
+These added nutrients are derived from animal farming and are not vegan.
+A bone meal is made from a fine powder of bones from a slaughterhouse.
 Fish hydrolysate can come from rejected fish, or bycatch, caught by commercial fishermen, which are ground up and turned into liquids for natural fertilizer.
-Blood meal is usually sourced from the dried blood of cattle or hogs.
+A blood meal is usually sourced from the dried blood of cattle or hogs.

 How Do I Get Vegan-Friendly Weed?